MicrosoftDocs/well-architected/well-architected/reliability/scaling.md

 Many Azure services offer APIs that you can use to design custom automatic scaling operations using [Azure Automation](/azure/automation/overview), such as the code samples at [Autoscale your Azure IoT Hub](/samples/azure-samples/iot-hub-dotnet-autoscale/iot-hub-dotnet-autoscale/).
 You can use tools like KEDA for event-driven autoscaling, which is available in [Azure Kubernetes Service](/azure/aks/intro-kubernetes) and [Azure Container Apps](/azure/container-apps/overview).

-[Azure Monitor autoscale](/azure/azure-monitor/autoscale/autoscale-get-started) provides a common set of autoscaling functionality for Azure Virtual Machine Scale Sets, Azure App Service, and Azure Cloud Services.
+[Azure Monitor autoscale](/azure/azure-monitor/autoscale/autoscale-get-started) provides a common set of autoscaling functionality for Azure Virtual Machine Scale Sets, Azure App Service, Azure Spring Apps and more.
 Scaling can be performed on a schedule or based on a runtime metric, such as CPU or memory usage.
 See the [Azure Monitor guide](/azure/azure-monitor/best-practices-plan) for best practices.

 ## Tradeoffs